 Consider the following example: they came for a Father’s Day gift – a wallet – and don’t care about the festival safety chain against theft.
 Their dad is in his mid-50s and knows how not to get mugged.

-These example ecommerce sales funnels are far from enough for one online store.
+These example marketing sales funnels are far from enough for one online store.
 But they are one of the basics to rely on.